nais314/stui/README.md

 **STUI is a drag&drop aware, responsive layout, themeable, ANSI terminal UI. (currently for linux terminals...)**

-**News: APPBASE is now built into STUI - or STUI is build on top of APPBASE wich brings InterCom - inter thread communications - to the table**
+**News: APPBASE is now built into STUI - or STUI is build on top of APPBASE wich brings InterCom - inter thread communications - to the table**  [more on appbase ...](doc/appbase.md)

 branches:
 * master: usable alpha, revised for **nim v0.19.6** stable and **nim v0.19.9**, devel - *stable has no unicode.align == compile error; delete unicode. for nim 0.19.0 stable*
+* devel: work in progress

 releases:
 * nim 0.18 version archived as release